How To Stay Safe Online

 Be a Cautious "Road Warrior"

-First, as mentioned above, never sign in to any account on a shared computer in a hotel lobby.
+First, as mentioned earlier, never sign in to any account on a shared computer in a hotel lobby.

 Second, realize that hotel networks, wireless or wired, are entirely insecure.
 Yes, there is an illusion of security as you have to enter a password or PIN for the router to forward your packets.

 But this is just a "captive portal" system.
-All it accomplishes is to make the hotel's liability lawyers happy, and optionally, to increase revenue if you have to pay for the access.
+It makes the hotel's liability lawyers happy and it increases revenue if you have to pay for the access.
 There is absolutely no security for the user in a hotel network.
 Anyone else in the hotel could be capturing all your data, including passwords and data content.

-Only use a hotel network for entirely non-critical traffic (browsing random websites) or for communication that you are encrypting end-to-end through a corporate VPN (that is, a Virtual Private Network), or SSH, or a carefully configured TLS connection.
+Only use a hotel network for entirely non-critical traffic (browsing random websites) or for communication encrypted end-to-end through a carefully configured TLS connection or SSH, or through a corporate VPN (that is, a Virtual Private Network).

-Travel provides more opportunities for losing your electronic devices.
-See below for how to protect data stored on phones, tablets, and laptops.
+Travel provides more chances of losing your electronic devices.
+See the next section for how to encrypt data stored on phones, tablets, and laptops.

 Advanced topic: see how a $25 per night hostel has far better network security than a business hotel costing at least ten times as much.